 Bala: Thanks, Bernd, and yeah.
 So the poll results were pretty interesting.
 So looks like all of you are at the right webinar, because that is what we we’re going to be talking about.
 In fact, many of you, you’ve visited our website and looked at our collaterals.

-Big Data is Here to Stay
+The Modern Data Stack Is Here to Stay

 But at the end of the day, the true value of these platforms or systems is what is the business impact?
-What is it that you can do with these big data platforms and infrastructure to build meaningful applications that impact your end business results or end business outcomes?
+What is it that you can do with these modern data platforms and infrastructure to build meaningful applications that impact your end business results or end business outcomes?
 And as businesses come to rely on this platform, they expect a certain capability from this platform as they have expected from their traditional database and data warehousing platforms.

 So they expect performance, they expect uptime, they expect SLAs, and these are like enterprise requirements that now the operations team have to guarantee for the end business users, so they can effectively use the platform.